 App Idea Validation Playbook: Pre-Sell Before You Build

-Stop building apps nobody wants.
-We analyzed 49 micro-SaaS founders from Starter Story to extract how they validated ideas before writing code.
-The frameworks that reduce startup risk to near zero.
+You have the technical skills to build anything -- but the graveyard of failed SaaS products is full of apps that solved problems nobody actually had.
+49 micro-SaaS founders on Starter Story shared how they validated ideas before writing a single line of code, using frameworks that reduce startup risk to near zero.

 "Finding an idea is the easy part.
 The hard part is actually getting revenue, distribution and marketing."
 This comment had 266 upvotes.
 And it's exactly backwards.